One-particle and two-particle visibilities in bipartite entangled Gaussian states: Discussion

 In summary, the presented results provide a geometric characterization of bipartite quantum entanglement using a basis in which the single-particle observables exhibit vanishing correlation.
-In such case, the information about the entanglement strength is stored in two-particle observables, which are ``non-local'' in the sense that their values can be known by an observer only after some minimal time delay.
-Noteworthy, such kind of dynamical non-locality \cite{Popescu2010}, which can manifest itself locally only after a finite time, has been previously explored by Aharonov and colleagues in the case of the Aharonov--Bohm effect \cite{Aharonov2016} and the double-slit experiment \cite{Aharonov2017}.
-Furthermore, the existence of a complementarity relation between one-particle observables and two-particle observables justifies their characterization as ``complementary observables'' even though they can be made compatible (commuting) with each other.
-Direct comparison of relations \eqref{eq:VD} for commuting observables and \eqref{eq:VR} for non-commuting observables shows that because the single-particle visibility $V$ is present in both of them, the two-particle visibility $D$ computed from the two-particle wavenumbers is able to provide counterfactual information about the position correlation $R$ of the two particles, and vice versa.
-In other words, measurement of $D$ reveals with certainty the value of $R$ (within a controllable error that vanishes in the limit of infinite squeezing) that would have been obtained from measurement of the two-particle positions.
-Thus, the present operational approach towards extraction of two-particle visibility from appropriate two-particle observables may be also useful for the development of new protocols for counterfactual quantum communication and/or cryptography with continuous variables.
+In such case, the information about the entanglement strength is stored in two-particle observables.
+The existence of a complementarity relation in the wavenumber basis between one-particle observables and two-particle observables justifies their characterization as complementary observables even though they are compatible; i.e., $\hat{k}_1$ and $\hat{k}_2$ commute with each other and with any linear combination $a\hat{k}_1+b\hat{k}_2$, where $a,b\in\mathbb{R}$.
+Direct comparison of relations \eqref{eq:VD} for compatible observables and \eqref{eq:VR} for incompatible observables shows that because the single-particle visibility $V$ is present in both of them, the two-particle visibility $D$ computed from the two-particle wavenumbers is able to provide indirect information about the position correlation $R$ of the two particles, and vice versa.
+In other words, measurement of $D$ reveals with certainty the value of $R$ (within a controllable error that vanishes in the limit of infinite Gaussian precision) that would have been obtained from measurement of the two-particle positions.
+Thus, the present operational approach towards extraction of two-particle visibility from appropriate two-particle observables may be also useful for the development of new protocols for quantum communication with continuous variables.